 Doctors, surgeons, nurses, hospitals, and healthcare providers must be accountable for their negligence.
 If you are considering filing a retained surgical instruments lawsuit, you need a strong and experienced New Jersey medical malpractice attorney on your side.

-An Overview of Items Left Behind in Surgery
+An Overview of Foreign Objects Left in the Body After Surgery

 - Knives (especially blades);